M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Experiments

 \subsection{Implementation Details}

-In our experiments, we use the pre-trained contrastive language-image pre-training (CLIP)~\citep{radford2021learning} as the backbone, in which the image encoder is the base version ViT-B/16~\citep{dosovitskiy2020image}.
-In consistent with CoOp~\citep{zhou2022learning} and CoCoOp~\citep{zhou2022conditional}, the learnable prompts are randomly initialized by drawing from a Gaussian distribution with mean value equal to 0 and standard deviation equal to 0.02.
+In our experiments, we use the pre-trained contrastive language-image pre-training (CLIP)~\cite{radford2021learning} as the backbone, in which the image encoder is the base version ViT-B/16~\cite{dosovitskiy2020image}.
+In consistent with CoOp~\cite{zhou2022learning} and CoCoOp~\cite{zhou2022conditional}, the learnable prompts are randomly initialized by drawing from a Gaussian distribution with mean value equal to 0 and standard deviation equal to 0.02.
 The $[class]$ is placed in the middle of prompts, whose length $L$ is set as 10.
-The ablation study of the prompt formats is given in Sec.~\ref{sec:ablation_prompt_formats}.
+The ablation study of the prompt format is given in Sec.~\ref{sec:ablation_prompt_formats}.
 In the M-Tuning phase, the initial learning rate is set to $1e-5$.
-We apply the linear learning rate decay scheduler to the AdamW optimizer~\citep{loshchilov2018decoupled} as suggested by the default setup of Huggingface Transformers~\footnote{https://huggingface.co/transformers/.}.
-The temperature parameter $T$ is set to 1 for simplicity.
+We apply the linear learning rate decay scheduler to the AdamW optimizer~\cite{loshchilov2018decoupled} as suggested by the default setup of Huggingface Transformers~\footnote{https://huggingface.co/transformers/.}.
+The temperature parameter $T$ is set to be consistent with that in CLIP, without any scale.
 M-Tuning is performed for 30 epochs on 4 NVIDIA Tesla V100 GPUs with batch size 64.
 For fair comparisons with the constructed baselines in Sec.~\ref{sec:baseline_methods}, we perform the main experiments of M-Tuning both under the all-data setting and the few-shot setting, in which 16 shots per class are selected.

+As for the datasets, because the open-set setting is quite different from the setting of zero-shot prediction, distribution shift and base-to-new generalization in existing CoOp-based methods~\cite{zhou2022learning, zhou2022conditional} as shown in the Table~\ref{tab:task_diff_comp}, the datasets adopted in these methods are not suitable for experiments in open-set scenarios.
+In addition, there already exists datasets that are widely used for experiments in previous open-set recognition methods~\cite{neal2018open, lu2022pmal, kong2021opengan, zhou2021learning, zhang2020hybrid, jiang2023openmix}, thus we keep using these datasets, which will be introduced in detail as below.